rafaski/beer_api/README.md

 Database created with `sqlite`and `SQLAlchemy`

 ### Authentication
-To authenticate incoming requests, we check the `api_key` header.
+To authenticate incoming requests, we check the `x-api-key` header.
 Create the `.env` file (use the `.env.dist` for reference) and add `API_KEY` to environment variables.